 Is Oaxaca, Mexico Worth Visiting?
 (YES, and Here’s Why!)

-If you are familiar with Mexico, then you know just how many gorgeous and awesome places there are to visit.
+If you are familiar with Mexico, then you know just how many amazing places there are to visit.
 The question is, is Oaxaca one of them?

 In short, (heck) yes!

-But why?
-Why is Oaxaca worth visiting and why should you visit versus other areas in Mexico you could see?
+But why is Oaxaca worth visiting?
+Why should you visit versus other areas in Mexico you could see?

 By the end of this post, you’re going to be hitting “Purchase” on those flight deals—promise!